Doregon/tnpsh-wiki/cfw-hfw-mfw/prep-cfw/flashers/progskeet.md

 4. The device will be detected and the Install New Hardware wizard will run.
 Select "Not this time" if given the option.

-5. Select "Install from a list or specific location" → Browse to Location → Select "C:\Users\<username>\Desktop\Progskeet 1.1  Programs\Setup Files\drivers_winusb_111121\" and finish installation.
+5. Select "Install from a list or specific location" → Browse to Location → Select "C:\Users\<username>\Desktop\ProgSkeet 1.1  Programs\Setup Files\drivers_winusb_111121\" and finish installation.

 # Taking Backup Dumps (NAND)

 1. Connect your ProgSkeet to your PC via USB cable.

-2. Browse to C:\Users\<username>\Desktop\Progskeet 1.1 NAND Progams\Winskeet111205 and run WinSkeet40000.
+2. Browse to C:\Users\<username>\Desktop\ProgSkeet 1.1 NAND Progams\WinSkeet111205 and run WinSkeet40000.

 3. Under the Presets section, select the drop-down menu and select Dual NAND.